 Information about yourself, known as ‘personal data’, is exempt from disclosure under the Freedom of Information Act.
-It is the Data Protection Act 1998 which gives you the right to see the personal information that we hold about you.
-Requests for personal data, including medical records, must be made in writing using the Trust’s application form, and you will need to provide:
+It is the General Data Protection Regulation 2018 (GDPR) and Data Protection Act 2018 which gives you the right to see the personal information that we hold about you.
+Requests for personal data, including medical records can be made by contacting the Access to Records Team (see contact details below).

 To access your own health records please contact: